 [Editor’s note: This section should include concise text with summary and analysis of the results of studies.
 It may contain a summary table listing possible distance and/or frequency separation, or any other mitigation techniques, needed to protect, without imposing additional regulatory or technical constraints on existing service/application(s) operating in the band 7 125-8 400 MHz, or in adjacent band as appropriate, from IMT systems.]

-Table (IMT ANd Service XX in A-B MHz frequency range)
+Table A8.2-1

-Overview of the sharing and compatibility studies
+Overview of the sharing studies between the meteorological-satellite service (space-to-Earth) in the frequency bands 7 450-7 550 MHz and 7 750-7 900 MHz and IMT operating in the frequency band 7 125-8 400 MHz

 [Editor’s note: Descriptive text and notes of the table.
 Rows to be added or deleted based on the decision of WP 5D.
 The table below is an example for comparison table created at the end of every Appendix.]